Manual Handling for Reception Staff: Parcels, Deliveries and Office Tasks

 Reception careers can continue long-term with physical health maintained.
 Understanding that the role includes physical work and managing that appropriately protects capability.

 Technique consistency matters throughout each day.
-The parcel at 4pm requires the same care as the parcel at 9am.
+The parcel at 4pm requires the same care as the parcel at 9am, even when fatigue has built up.

 Organisation reduces unnecessary handling.
-Efficient storage, clear collection procedures, and sensible distribution arrangements all help.
+Efficient storage, clear collection procedures, and sensible distribution arrangements all help minimise the total amount of lifting and carrying required.

 Frequently Asked Questions